brunomariz/next-email/README.md

 This project contains a React component along with its corresponding Next.js Route Handler for making an API call to the email service.

-The service used in this project is [Email.js](https://www.emailjs.com/).
-For this to work, you must enable "Allow EmailJS API for non-browser applications." and "Use Private Key (recommended)" on Account > Security > API Settings.
-The private key will appear in Account > General > API Keys.

-These should be placed in a .env.local file, along with the email service id and the email template id, as demonstrated in the [.env.local.demo](/.env.local.demo) file.
+The services availiable in this project are [Email.js](https://www.emailjs.com/) and [Mailjet](https://www.mailjet.com/).

-All of the component's utilities are in the `app/_components/ContactUs` folder and `app/api/route.ts` file.
-You need create this api route in your own project for the component to work, since it is called in the `sendEmail` function on the `ContactUs.tsx` component file.
+All of the component's utilities are in the `app/_components/ContactUs` folder and `app/api` folder.
+You need create the api route you want in your own project for the component to work, since it is called in the `sendEmail` function on the `ContactUs.tsx` component file.
+The `sendMail` function should also be updated to call the correct api route.

-This project uses the Axios library for sending messages to the EmailJS API, and Tailwind for styles.

 ## ✨ Features

 - ### 🛡️ Security

 The Next.js Route Handlers guarantee client browsers won't get access to your email API authentication keys.

 - ### ✍️ Contact form